* Fully Recommended large, clean holiday caravan for hire at Hutleys Caravan Site in St Osyth - right next to the beach

 * Please phone or text for further details and videos

-Lovely well kept, clean family caravan for family holidays at St Osyth, near Clacton on Sea, Essex.
+Lovely well kept, clean family caravan for family or couples holidays at St Osyth, near Clacton on Sea, Essex.

 The spacious six berth family holiday home is on the popular privately-owned Hutleys caravan site, situated in a prime position behind the sea wall.
 It is literally a hop, skip and a jump to the beach, complete with donut and ice-cream shops!